aenix-io/cozystack-website/content/en/docs/talos/configuration/talm.md

 talm apply -f nodes/srv3.yaml -i
 ```

-Wait until all nodes rebooted.
-Remove installation media (USB-Stick, ...) to ensure its booting from internal disk now.
+Wait until all nodes have rebooted.
+Remove the installation media (e.g., USB stick) to ensure that the nodes boot from the internal disk.

 In future operations, you can also use the following options: